cosmos/ibc-rs/README.md

 ## Community calls

-We run monthly community calls to update the community with current our direction and gather feedback on what to work on next.
-The community calls are also a platform for you to update everyone else with what you're working on, and find opportunities to collaborate.
+The IBC-rs community calls are now part of the IBC Core community calls.
+During these calls, we update the community on our current direction and gather feedback on what to work on next.
+The community calls are also a platform for you to update everyone else on what you're working on and find opportunities to collaborate.

-Please join the [Google group](https://groups.google.com/g/ibc-rs-community) to receive a calendar invitation for the monthly meeting.
+Please join the [Google group](https://groups.google.com/g/ibc-community) to receive a calendar invitation to the biweekly Tuesday meetings.

 ## Versioning